A Powerful Real Estate Investing Platform

 EquityMultiple isn’t just your average online marketplace for real estate investing.
 The company works with some of the top sponsors in the biz to offer you solutions.
 They specialize in debt, equity, and preferred equity.

 Its name is from the finance term “equity multiple.”
-This term refers to the amount of money you get back versus the amount you originally invest.
+This term refers to the amount of money you get back versus the amount you originally invested.
 They have a target minimum of approximately $500,000 per deal.
 But they’ve also closed equity deals in the range of $6 million.

 What do I need to tap in?